Jim-LE/lendexperience-js-api/README.md

 lendexperience-js-sdk
 =====================

 This is the official Javascript SDK for Lend Experience.
+At this time the SDK supports access to the "content widget."

+<h2>Content Widget</h2>

-Getting started is fast and simple.
-Just copy and paste the code below into the HTML on your page.
-To improve performance it is recommended that you place the following into ...
+Getting started is quick and easy.
+The API can be loaded asynchronously by copying and pasting the following code into the HTML on your page.
+It is recommended that you place the code within the <BODY> tags, at the top, before all other code with in the body.

+You must provide your appID and CommunityID to establish a connection (credentials can be accessed in the API tools section of your
+Lend Experience admin page).

 ````
 <script type="text/javascript">